 Employee advocacy has many different benefits for any organization, but there are specific advantages for fast-growth companies.Divvy, a financial platform that allows businesses to securely manage payments and subscriptions, has seen its funding and headcount increase dramatically.
 The company grew from 20 employees to about 200 in under 18 months and tripled its valuation in less than three months.
 Through employee advocacy with GaggleAMP, the Lehi, Utah-based organization boosted its digital presence along its fast-growth journey.

-In a recent webinar, How Employee Advocates Can Supercharge Your Growing Business, Sterling Snow, VP of Marketing at Divvy, described the value he saw from GaggleAMP through recruiting top talent, sustaining the same great company culture, and tracking involvement.
+In a recent webinar, How Employee Advocates Can Supercharge Your Growing Business, Sterling Snow, VP of Marketing at Divvy, described the value he saw from GaggleAMP through talent pool development, sustaining the same great company culture, and tracking involvement.

 “It's not just about making sure everyone's heard your name and understands your value,” Snow said in the webinar.
 “It's also about having employees who are highly bought in, who are highly engaged, who have the sense of the business and where you're trying to go, and GaggleAMP helps with that in very meaningful ways.”